 For the proportion on program and feedback in language, we can compare spoonerisms.
-The slips of tongue are segmental, and this is about the scope the nervous system allows for predetermined routines in language.
+The slips of tongue are segmental, and this is about the scope the nervous system allows for the open loop or program, in language.

-Biologically, intrinsic feedback is our natural closed-loop capability over open-loop sequences within own body.
+Biologically, intrinsic feedback is a natural closed-loop capability over open-loop sequences within own body.
 Part the capability remains outside interoception; otherwise, it is interoceptive or exteroceptive.
-Much of this feedback competence remains a potential to act, with the course of activity not predicted.
+Much of this feedback competence remains a potential to act, with the course of activity not predetermined.

 Making notes for example, we may think about marking our written content for further use; we yet have the choice to do this after another stage in the work, or even to change or abandon the idea altogether.
 Artificial intelligence would depend on algorithmic routines.
 Robots and computers are results of program approaches to information processing.

-A feedback approach to language is no recourse to vitalism.
-We do not need vitalist mesmerism or magnetism.
-Further, personal specificity excludes human language inner processes from successful external management.
-Successful management incurs no information loss, internal interference, damage, or hindrance.
+A feedback approach to language is no recourse to vitalism, with its mesmerism or magnetism.
+Further, person neural specificity excludes human speech and language from successful external management.
+Successful management incurs no information loss, interference, damage, or hindrance, to the person whose brain language faculty it is.
 Artificial intelligence works upon external command.

 Natural grammar is a set of regularities representative of a natural language.
 A representative regularity can help standard and correct language use.